AdobeDocs/campaign-classic.en/help/production/using/monitoring-processes.md

 #### /nl/jsp/ping.jsp {#nl-jsp-ping-jsp}

-This **http(s):// `<application jsp="" nl="" server="" strong="" url="">  page operates in the same way as its network counterpart: it tests a complete query going through apache/tomcat/web module/database and uploading to the client.
+This **http(s)://`<Application server url>`/nl/jsp/ping.jsp**  page operates in the same way as its network counterpart: it tests a complete query going through apache/tomcat/web module/database and uploading to the client.
 If everything is working properly, it returns an "OK".
-We recommend running this test on machines with access to the databases (mtas and surveys, for instance). </application>`**
+We recommend running this test on machines with access to the databases (mtas and surveys, for instance).

-** ** **Usage**: a session token associated with an operator login must be passed as an argument in order to log in remotely (see the tip in [Automatic monitoring via Adobe Campaign scripts](../../production/using/monitoring-processes.md#automatic-monitoring-via-adobe-campaign-scripts)).
+**Usage**: a session token associated with an operator login must be passed as an argument in order to log in remotely (see the tip in [Automatic monitoring via Adobe Campaign scripts](../../production/using/monitoring-processes.md#automatic-monitoring-via-adobe-campaign-scripts)).

 For example: